Two charged in VR soccer fields' vandalism

-Two men were arrested in Villa Rica after being spotted causing damage to public park property by an off-duty police officer.
+Two men were arrested by an off-duty police officer in Villa Rica after being spotted causing damage to public park property.

 On Sunday, Villa Rica police responded to the area of Pate Drive and Fullerville Park in Villa Rica in reference to individuals on a four wheeler causing damage to the soccer fields.